christianboothby/drug-reviews/README.md

 - This led to forming recommendations based on our predictions, the ratio of positive words per review and the helpful vote count
 - Positive and negative reviews has similar word counts for the most frequently used words
 - Extracting model coefficients proved that different language was used for different rating category
-- The mention of side-effects in the review did not help predict drug success
+- The mention of side-effects in the review did not help predict positive drug reviews
 - The performance of engineered review features allowed predictions of positive ratings to be made with 78% accuracy
 - Sentiment of the review was the most important feature in this prediction
-- This leads to the conclusion of putting more focus on patient perception of drugs to prescribe, invest or synthesize drugs
+- This leads to the conclusion of putting more focus on patient perception of drugs to prescribe, invest in or synthesise drugs

 ### Technical Audience

 The goal of this project was to look for features within public written reviews to better predict postively rated drugs.
 I generated features through several aspects and investigated the use of text features as predictors.

 The model was successful in predicting positively rated drugs with a score of 87.6% (vs a 68.7% baseline).
-This was a grid search with logistic regression model and ridge penalty, using the review text with an ngrams range of (1,2) as a predictor.
+This was a grid search with Logistic Regression model and Ridge penalty, using the review text with an ngrams range of (1,2) as a predictor.

 The investigation into the mention of side effects in the reviews failed to produce any models with accuracy scores higher than the baseline.
-Hence, it was concluded that side effects do not impact the prediction of positive drugs.
+Hence, it was concluded that side effects do not impact the prediction of positively rated drugs.

-Finally, a grid search with random forest classifier identified that the review sentiment was most important in predicting positively rated drugs, performing with 78% accuracy.
+Finally, a grid search with Random Forest Classifier identified that the review sentiment was most important in predicting positively rated drugs, performing with 78% accuracy.

-This leads to the conclusion of putting more focus on patient perception of drugs to prescribe, invest or synthesize drugs.
+This leads to the conclusion of putting more focus on patient perception of drugs to prescribe, invest in or synthesise drugs.